speedyleion/sphinx-c-autodoc/docs/directives.rst

         - Specified with a comma separated list of names, ``:members: function_a, struct_b``, only the file members specified will be recursively documented.

+    .. rst:directive:option:: private-members

+        Specify if private members are to be documented.
+Since C doesn't actually have a true idea of public and private, the following rules are used to determine these characteristics.

+        Members are public if:

+            - They are in a header file, ends in `.h`.
+By nature header files are meant to be included in other files, thus anything declared there is deamed public.
+            - They can be visible outside of the compilation unit.
+These are things the linker can get access to.
+Mainly this means functions and variables that are not static.

+        Just as for the standard `autodoc`_ options, one can use the negated form of ``:no-private-members:`` to selectivly turn off this option on a per module basis.

 .. rst:directive:: .. autocfunction:: filename::function